sinbad-io/sinbad-io/README.md

 ### Hi there 👋
-In 2022 I founded Nuntio to build an open-source backend and deployment platform on Kubernetes.
+I am a college drop-out, running enthusiasts, and co-founder of Nuntio, an open-source backend and deployment platform on Kubernetes.